netb258/imgur-dedup/README.md

 # imgur-dedup
 This program goes through an imgur album and finds all duplicate images.

+Perceptual hashing is used to compare the images.

 # Prerequisites

 You will need an imgur client id (see https://apidocs.imgur.com).